 In 2022, the effects of inflation on that same salary will have reduced the worker’s buying power by more than half.

 The result is positive for all parties involved.
-Companies get to retain their employees located in Argentina at the rate they intended to pay while remaining compliant, and employees feel more secure in their income since it’s indexed against a more stable currency.
+Companies get to retain their employees located in Argentina at the rate they intended to pay while remaining compliant, and employees feel more secure in their income since it’s an indexed salary against a more stable currency.

 Across the globe, inflation is predicted to get worse before it gets better, according to IHS Markit.

-While using an indexed pay solution won’t solve the larger issues of inflation or increased cost of living, using an EOR service to pay stability to your Argentinian employees can help improve stability in their quality of life.
+While using an indexed salary solution won’t solve the larger issues of inflation or increased cost of living, using an EOR service to pay stability to your Argentinian employees can help improve stability in their quality of life.